Skip to content

 Updated on

-They are not solving the same problem at the same layer.
+That is the key to this page.
+These tools are not solving the same problem at the same layer.

 That is why this comparison matters.
 It helps you avoid the same trap people hit after experimenting with tools like AutoGPT, GPT Engineer, PrivateGPT, or Cursor: you do not just need "an agent."
 You need the right level of abstraction.